SaadNoor555/CLARA_tool_demo/README.md

 3) Click on the **Load unpacked** button.

-4) In the file dialog, select the root directory of your cloned project.
+4) In the file dialog, select the **clara_tool** directory of your cloned project.

 5) The **Extension Icon** should appear in the top-right corner of your browser.

-6) Click on the icon to open the extension’s interface and go to any GitHub Code file, and the extension should work.
+6) After this, **CLARA's** popup should appear whenever you visit any code file in a GitHub repository.